bludash/GameOfLife_ThreeJS/README.md

 ## Why did I start this project?
 I created this project for evaluating Three.js.
-What could be the performance of a Three.js powered Game of Life when doing little or no code optimization?
+What could be the performance of a Three.js powered Conways Game of Life when doing little or no code optimization?
 What would be the maximum achievable framerate in a fullscreen browser with a resolution at 4K?
 How stable will this setup be or will it crash regularly? - And: This is my first public code project :)

 ## Contribution